Your library stays yours

 That sounds almost obvious until you compare it with the dominant model.
 Streaming services are built on access, not possession.
 Rights deals shift.
 Albums disappear.
 Greyed-out tracks appear in playlists that used to feel stable.
 You keep paying, but what you are paying for is continued permission, not durable ownership.
 Kanora is being built on the opposite assumption: if the music matters enough to organise properly, it matters enough to remain yours even when the wider market moves on.

 Music software often confuses convenience with permission.
-The interface is smooth, the recommendations are good enough, and the whole arrangement is designed to make you forget that you do not actually control the shelf.
+The interface is smooth, the recommendations are good enough, and the whole arrangement is designed to make you forget that you do not actually control the collection.
 If a label pulls a release, if a catalogue version changes, if a service shuts a door, or if a subscription ends, you are reminded very quickly that access was never the same thing as ownership.
-There is no record collection to hand to your kids, no sleeve to lend a friend, and in many cases no stable object you can point to and say: this one is mine.

 Streaming Versus A Library

-None of this is an argument that streaming is useless.
-It is brilliant for discovery, breadth, and low-friction listening.
-The problem starts when it quietly becomes your only relationship to music.
+Streaming is brilliant for discovery, breadth, and low-friction listening.
+The problem starts when it becomes your only relationship to music.
 Once the service is the library, your taste, your memory, and your history with certain albums all become dependent on access remaining available under terms you did not set.
 Even the language gets slippery.
 People talk about "my library" when what they often mean is a licensed view over someone else's catalogue.

 Kanora is trying to reintroduce a harder-edged idea of a library without turning it into a museum piece.
 You can still browse quickly, sync, route playback around the house, and use modern devices.
 The difference is that the convenience is supposed to sit on top of ownership rather than replacing it.
 A library should feel like a durable object in your life, not like a monthly relationship with a terms-of-service page.